Can Stationary Distributions of Scale-Invariant Neural Networks Be Described by the Thermodynamics of an Ideal Gas?: Stationary Distributions of SDE

-In this section, we begin with a stochastic differential equation (SDE) established in prior work~\citep{li2020reconciling, wang22three}, which captures the general training dynamics of scale-invariant neural networks.
-We then introduce the \emph{isotropic noise model} and show that its SDE solutions lead to a self-consistent thermodynamic description of stationary distributions of SGD.
-We consider three training protocols of increasing complexity.
-Formal proofs are deferred to Appendix~\ref{app:proofs}, and we revisit the case of neural networks in Section~\ref{sec:neural_nets}.
+In this section, we start from a stochastic differential equation (SDE) introduced in prior work~\cite{li2020reconciling,wang22three} that captures the training dynamics of scale-invariant neural networks.
+We adapt this SDE to three training protocols of increasing complexity and derive their stationary distributions under an \emph{isotropic noise model}, introduced below.
+Although these stationary distributions have been studied previously, we present them in a unified notation and systematize the results across the three protocols.

+We begin by introducing several assumptions that enable a theoretical analysis of SGD.
+First, we approximate the stochastic gradient noise by a Gaussian random vector, a standard assumption in prior work~\cite{jastrzkebski2017three,Mandt2017} naturally leading to an SDE formulation. \begin{assumption}[Gaussian noise] Let $L(\bm{w})$ and $L_{\mathcal{B}}(\bm{w})$ denote the (full-batch) training loss and the loss on a mini-batch $\mathcal{B}$, respectively.
+Then,